25 Reasons Every Mother Needs Lavender Oil

 In conclusion, I have a special invitation!
 As a fellow Mom, I’d love for you to join my free essential oil education group on Facebook.
 Mother needs lavender oil – and she needs besties to talk with.
 We have several mothers who are exploring the use of essential oils in everyday life.
 No pressure, but you can hop in to learn more!

 Let’s Stay In Touch!

 Let’s connect on social media.
-Or take your education to the next level with my Lemon, Lavender, and Peppermint essential oil class through email.
+Or take your education to the next level with my weekly Facebook oil classes in my Facebook group.

 Not local?
 No problem!
 I have team spread across the United States and into Canada and Puerto Rico.
 We’re always growing, and there’s a place for you in our Lavender Butterflies family.